linusnyren/Guestbook/README.md

 # Guestbook
-first of all plz sign the guestbook http://linusnyren.ddns.net/Website/index.html An assignment at YRGO, studying java enterprise
+First of all sign the guestbook http://linusnyren.ddns.net/Website/index.html <br>
+An assignment at YRGO, studying java enterprise

 This is an way overbuilt GuestBook utilizing Java EnterPrise beans and RESTful api.